Footsteps in the Dark

 "Footsteps in the Dark" is a 1977 slow jam recorded by The Isley Brothers as an album track featured on the group's album Go for Your Guns.
 It was the B-side to "Groove with You", which reached number 16 on the R&B singles chart.
-The track also marked Ron Isley's growing transition into singing more ballads, compared to the band's earlier funk approach.
-The song is featured in the 2008 video game Grand Theft Auto IV on the fictional R&B radio station The Vibe 98.8.
+The song is noted for its unique guitar timbre which can be heard on other Isley Brother tracks such as "Voyage to Atlantis", as well as marking Ron Isley's growing transition into singing more ballads compared to the band's earlier funk approach.